 The Sitka Kelvin Lite and Mountain Hardwear Compressor use synthetic insulation that’s designed to keep you warm even when it’s wet.

-The lightest pants in our review are the Mountain Hardwear Ghost Whisperer (9.6 oz.) and the heaviest are the Naturehike pants, which weigh 17.6 oz.
+The lightest pants we tested are the Mountain Hardwear Ghost Whisperer (9.6 oz.) and the heaviest are the Naturehike pants, which weigh 17.6 oz.

 Ethics & Sustainability